Medical insurance: What snowbirds should consider

 - What are the stability periods, and the definition of stability?

 - What are the costs and terms of top-ups of existing plans?

 - What are the geographic limitations?

-Robert Iafrate, Assistant Vice President, Travel Insurance at Manulife, provided the below information:
+Robert Lafrate, assistant vice-president, Travel Insurance, at Manulife, provided the following information: